-Management to protect and maintain natural resources and biological diversity at the Catlett Islands Reserve will require ongoing actions and assessments to ensure that resources are conserved.
-The complexity of ecosystems and a shortfall of staff time and funds usually precludes a full understanding of the effects of ongoing biological change and a sufficiency of management actions to direct and monitor that change.
-By taking an active and adaptive management approach at Catlett Islands, by using and building on an existing baseline of inventory data, and by monitoring trends in natural communities and/or species populations following management actions it is likely that successful stewardship of natural resources will be attained.
+Management to protect and maintain biological diversity at Goodwin Islands will require ongoing research and assessment to ensure that resources are conserved.
+Complexity of ecosystems and a shortfall of stewardship resources (staff time and money) will usually preclude a full understanding of the effects of ongoing biological change and management actions used to direct that change.
+Since the human-dominated landscape of Virginia today is far different than that of the "natural" landscape of pre-industrial/pre-urban expansion America 500 years ago, "doing nothing" as a management strategy will often not conserve natural resources.
+By taking an active and adaptive ecosystem management approach at Goodwin Islands, by using and building on an existing baseline of inventory data, and by monitoring trends in natural communities following management actions (e.g., assess the effectiveness of controlling an invasive species on plant species composition in a high quality stand of a natural community) it is likely that successful stewardship of natural resources will be attained.